 What does on-farm mean?

 Crannóg Ales is situated on a ten-acre organic farm in the Shuswap.
 We grow our own hops, and use all of our spent grains on our own farm, to feed our animals or for compost.
 We also treat and re-use our wastewater, creating a zero-emissions system.
-Our market garden feeds our family, and the surplus goes to support the farm.
+Our garden feeds our family, and the surplus goes to support the community.

 Organic agriculture is an ecological production management system that promotes and enhances biodiversity, biological cycles and soil biological activity.
 It is based on minimal use of off-farm inputs and on management practices that restore, maintain and enhance ecological harmony.
 In making organic beer, we use only certified organic ingredients.

-Our brewery is inspected twice a year, to ensure that we are following certified organic regulations.
+Our brewery is inspected at least once a year, to ensure that we are following certified organic regulations.
 These regulations range from specific cleaners and sanitizers to pest control and fining agents.
 Our practices and ingredients must meet international standards in order for us to be certified organic.
 Canada's national organic standard has equivalence with other international organic standards, and importers into Canada must also meet our standard or be certified under an equivalent standard.

 Your guarantee that we do meet all these standards is our certifier.
-We are certified by NOOA (North Okanagan Organic Association), under provincial COABC guidelines.
+We are certified by NOOA (North Okanagan Organic Association), under provincial Organic BC standards.
 For all products claiming to be organic, look for the Canada Organic logo (for national or internationally sourced foods) or the checkmark logo for BC organic products.
 We are certified under the "Intraprovincial Only" category of certification, which means that we are only certified for sales within BC.
 We still meet the production standards of the national standard, however.
 The COABC is authorized by the CFIA (Canada Food Inspection Agency, which oversees Canada's food safety systems) to accredit certification bodies in BC to both the national and regional standards.

 Crannóg Ales is Canada's first certified organic micro-brewery, and one of only two on-farm microbreweries in the country.